 Welcome To My Blog On GOUT!

-Many doctors and health practitioners have recently studied and concluded how “fructose corn syrup” is causing so many health problems to us today.
+Many doctors and health practitioners have recently studied and concluded how “fructose corn syrup” may be causing so many health problems for us today.
 Here’s a great explanation from some fellow at wiki.answers.com:

 “Gout is triggered by the presence of crystals of uric acid in your joints.
 It extremely painful.
 Many people with gout have high levels of uric acid in their blood stream.
 Oddly enough some people with gout do not have high levels of uric acid in their blood.
 Dig deeper.

 Fructose is an unusual sugar for humans to eat.
 We have no system to break down fructose polymers.
 The only sources of fructose we can use are the simple sugar in fruit or honey and as the molecule combined with glucose as sucrose, ie table sugar.
 Drenching your metabolism with fructose is a recent innovation for humans.
 The current preferred sweetener for soft drinks is “high fructose corn syrup”, a product of our dearly beloved food industry in the last thirty years or less.

 What happens when you drench you metabolism with fructose?